Amniotic fluid is a clear, slightly yellowish liquid that surrounds the unborn baby (fetus) during pregnancy. It is contained in the amniotic sac.

 The amniotic fluid constantly moves (circulates) as the baby swallows and "inhales" the fluid, and then releases it.

 - The developing baby to move in the womb, which allows for proper bone growth

 - The lungs to develop properly

-- Keep a relatively constant temperature around the baby, protecting from heat loss
+- Keep a constant temperature around the baby, protecting from heat loss

 - Protect the baby from outside injury by cushioning sudden blows or movements

 .
-This condition can occur with multiple pregnancy (twins or triplets), congenital anomalies (problems that exist when the baby is born), or gestational diabetes
+This condition can occur with multiple pregnancies (twins or triplets), congenital anomalies (problems that exist when the baby is born), or gestational diabetes

 , or fetal abnormalities.

 Abnormal amounts of amniotic fluid may cause the health care provider to watch the pregnancy more carefully.
-Removal of a sample of the fluid, through amniocentesis
+Removing a sample of the fluid through amniocentesis